Lead Admin, Author, Social Media Manager, Podcast Host

 Froggy holds a Master of Science degree in Marketing and Management from Dauphine University in Paris.
-On top of covering conventions across Europe for The Geekiary, now she mainly focuses on North American cons.
+Before moving to Canada, she used to cover conventions across Europe for The Geekiary, now she mainly focuses on North American cons.
 She’s also a sports photographer for Our Game Magazine.
-You can find some of her work at Frog Photography.

 Jessica has a BA in music with an emphasis in voice and spends her day typesetting, editing, writing, and moderating webinars.
 Her geeky days started as a child watching the 60s live-action Batman TV series reruns and as a result, she became a lifelong fan of Dick Grayson.
 Her love of anime started in the 90s, watching Sailor Moon and Dragon Ball Z with her dad and brother.

 Jessica primarily reviews anime and comic book series.
 She also offers insights on various movies, books, games, and other geeky topics.

 Jaime is a non-binary geek, cosplayer, traveler, and when need be, accountant.
 They have been traveling full time in an RV since January 2018 and enjoying geek life and cosplay builds on the road.
 They own and manage Storybook World Travel, a Disney travel-focused travel agency.

 They can be found creating projects and commentating on a variety of fandoms to include Good Omens, the Marvel Cinematic Universe, Star Wars, and Hamilton.
 They also have an in-depth knowledge and travel experience at various theme parks, with a specialty of Disney Parks knowledge and experience.